aten040791/RADAR-Base-Docker-2.0/dcompose-stack/Dashboard ECG/README.md

 # Guideline for installation
 Make sure to pull the latest commit on RADAR-Docker repository because the repository exposes port 5432 Postgresql inside docker-compose to outside world.

+Make sure to import `medical_tests.sql` script to database for creating new table.

 ## Prerequisite
 1. Make sure to start ManagementPortal first before running the scripts